Jang-woo-AnnaSoft/execution-state-preflight/README.md

 # From Inference to Provenance Lookup

+A validator can't tell an account number the user typed from one the model invented.
+Worse, a required field pressures the model to fill the blank.
+So this layer doesn't validate arguments.
+It looks up where each one came from.

 **Unknown is a normal state.**

-When an instruction is incomplete, an unknown isn't a system error or an exception.
-It is the logically valid output state.
-If unsure, ask.
-'Never act on uncertainty' is universal common sense.
+When an instruction is incomplete, unknown isn't an error.
+It's the valid output.
+If even one remains: don't execute.
+Ask, and record.

 - Arguments are never generated.
 - Only the provenance chain is looked up.